VuongPNguyen/Minesweeper/README.md

 # Minesweeper
 My rendition of Minesweeper using Java and JavaFX.

+Patch 3.1.0 (3/5/2025)

+- Added quality of life changes:
+  - Added control guide in the UI.
+  - Added limiters to width and mine count for custom puzzles.
+  - Updated puzzle generation for custom puzzles such that there can ba a minimum of 1 safe cell.
+- Refactored code with more classes.

 Patch 3.0.0 (3/1/2025)

 - Implemented a new puzzle generation algorithm.